4 Way Switch Wiring Diagrams

 The wiring diagrams on this page make use of 4 way switches, between two 3 way switches, to control lights from three or more locations.
-A dimmer diagram is included as well as an arrangement to control the lights from four different points.
+A 4-way dimmer diagram is included as well as an arrangement to control the lights from four different points.
 Check here for 4 way switch troubleshooting and help with 3 ways switches here.
 For circuits that control lights from two locations only, check the wiring diagrams at this link.

 Source at First Switch

 In this basic 4 way light circuit the source is at the first switch and the hot connects to the common on that switch.
 Three-wire cable runs between all the switches and the traveler wires are connected between the two 3-ways and the 4-way.
 Two-wire cable runs from the last switch to the light fixture and the common on that switch connects to the hot terminal on the light.

 Source at the Light

 This diagram illustrates wiring for a 4 way circuit with the electrical source at the light fixture and the switches coming after.
 Two-wire cable is run from the light to SW1 and 3-wire cable runs between all the switches.
 The hot source is spliced through to the common terminal on SW2 and the hot terminal on the light fixture is connected to the common on SW1.
 The travelers run from SW1 to T1 on the 4 way and from T2 to the travelers on SW2.
 Note that the white wire is wrapped with black electrical tape when it is used for hot in these circuits.